From Xojo Documentation

 Me.IconDy = 1

-The following example creates a bevel button menu.
+The following code creates a bevel button menu.

 Me.CaptionAlign = 0 // flush left